ansshahzadr/Zoom-power-buttton/README.md

 ## Zoom-power-buttton
-An Arduino source code that mutes/unmutes and ends the meeting using single multi-function button on Windows 10.
+An Arduino source code that mutes/unmutes and ends the meeting using single multi-function button

-#### DK
+#DK
-Arduino pro-micro/leanoardo with Atmega32U4
+leanoardo with Atmega32U4

-#### Functions
+#Functions
-Quick press the button once to bring the zoom window to the front and mute it.
-Long press the button if the window is in the front will end the zoom meeting.
+quick press the button once to bring the zoom window to the front and mute it long press the button if the window is in the front will end the zoom meeting

 Button Lib:
 https://github.com/mathertel/OneButton

 Keyboard Lib:
 https://github.com/arduino-libraries/Keyboard